 At the time of the report’s release, the ADL and Reut authors openly wondered whether the antisemitism of the Trump era would make Zionist Jewish groups more appealing partners for anti-racist organizers of color due to a sense of “shared threats.”
 This has largely not come to pass.
 The ADL and AJC have seemed more concerned with fending off calls to defund police, and with implementing the International Holocaust Remembrance Alliance definition of antisemitism, which equates criticism of Israel’s government with anti-Jewish hate speech, than they are with building bridges.
 Their most recent focus on ramping up domestic terrorism laws again puts them at odds with racial justice organizers.

 Last August, the #DroptheADL campaign published a primer on the institution’s anti-left history titled “The ADL is not an ally.”
 Comprehending “this largely unpublicized history,” they argued in an accompanying letter—which was signed by the Movement for Black Lives, Mijente, MPower Change, Democratic Socialists of America, Showing Up for Racial Justice, US Campaign for Palestinian Rights, and a litany of national and local groups—is key to understanding the conclusion the coalition had reached: “We cannot collaborate with the ADL without betraying our movements.”
 For these groups, forming a new vision of the present required a clear view of the past.
 It remains to be seen whether this reckoning makes a lasting change in public consciousness, but we can start by preventing the history from being reburied this time.

-Emmaia Gelman is a PhD candidate at NYU in American Studies, and a Jewish queer/anti-racist activist in NYC.
+Emmaia Gelman is a post-doctoral lecturer at New York University in American Studies and a Jewish queer/anti-racist activist in New York City.